 One day, Scottie realizes what really happened during the day that Madeleine died.
 Judy wearing Carlotta’s necklace was the clue that gave it away.
 Enraged, Scottie takes Judy back to the church where the murder happened.
 The man confronts Judy and makes her re-enact the murder.

 Judy tries to explain herself and her motivations.
 She used to be Gavin’s mistress but was cast aside after the real Madeleine died.
 Gavin killed his wife beforehand and threw her from the bell tower to stage a suicide scene.
 As they were both accomplices in the murder of Madeleine, neither Gavin nor Judy turn in each other.

 At the top of the bell tower, Judy confesses her feelings for Scottie and begs him to forgive her.
 The former detective holds Judy and they embrace each other.
-Shortly after, a shadow appears and Judy falls off of the bell tower.
-Turns out, it was one the nuns from the church.
-Although Scottie defeated his fear of heights, he had to watch Judy die from the fall.
+Shortly after, a shadow appears and a terrified Judy falls from the bell tower.
+Turns out, the shadow belonged to a nun who was passing by to check the noise.

 RECOMMENDED FOR YOU